darthtrevino/orm.js/README.md

-persistence.js
+orm.js
 ==============
+`orm.js` ia a mirror from `persistence.js`
-`persistence.js` is a asynchronous Javascript object-relational mapper library.
+which is an asynchronous Javascript object-relational mapper library.
 It can be used both in the web browser and on the server using [node.js](http://nodejs.org).
 It currently supports 4 types of data stores: